18F/identity-design-system/docs/_components/buttons.md

 # Other Buttons

-These buttons if the actions are not among the top two actions in a view, use an other button to convey action.
+Use these buttons if the actions are not among the top two actions in a view, use an other button to convey action.

 ##### Function